jhud/hackwatch/README.md

 ![Picture of hackwatch prototype](hackwatch.jpg?raw=true "Hackwatch prototype")

 Currently, the code uses your WiFi to sync with an NTP server, then show the time and date.
-It also has some basic hardcoded calendar functionality, which will remind you when you need to catch buses, etc. I'll improve this project as I need features and find time.
+I'll improve this project as I need features and find time.

 The "flash" button on the GPIO0 of the development board is repurposed as a function button for the watch.

 ## Features
  - Flashlight, Stopwatch, Timer, Wifi Scan, UV Sensor with daily exposure graph
+ - BLE connection to Apple devices, with message notifications
+ - Hardcoded calendar functionality, which will remind you when you need to catch buses, etc.
- - Screen off button
+ - Screen off button, goes into sleep mode
  - Switch between color or B&W display on the application level, via a high-level UI interface.